Baby Bitzi (born with a genetic heart defect) had life saving heart surgery.

 Some of the yorkies that are surrendered to us are seniors (10 plus years old) or have special needs.
 Very few of them find a new family willing to see beyond their age or disability and so they end up becoming a permanent foster yorkie which requires even more additional funds for their maintenance.
 There are others still that are surrendered that need life saving surgery.
 Just look at some of the yorkies on this page alone who have stretched our budget beyond our limits.
 Yet, we would not turn our backs on them.

 When a yorkie is surrendered to us that needs less Veterinarian care than usual, our adoption fee can actually be slightly more than what we would need to break even.
-The reason we do that is because we are then able to raise extra funds for that next yorkie who arrives needing heart, bladder, or liver surgery.
+The reason we do that is because we are then able to raise extra funds for that next yorkie who arrives needing lifesaving surgery.

 We are a small rescue group and we never "break even."
 The cost to foster a yorkie is not cheap.
 They require special food, grooming and Vet care.
 And as I said before, there are those yorkies that arrive that will clearly never be adoptable.
 Everyone wants the cute little puppies or healthy young adults.
 Very few will extend their arms to the senior, the yorkie with special needs or one that requires daily medication.
-So those dogs stay here with my husband and I. We foot the bill for all their needs.
+So those dogs stay here in our Permanent Foster Program.
+We foot the bill for all their needs.
 And again, it is not an inexpensive proposition but it is a responsibilty we willingly accept with love and gratitude.